ammolytics/experiments/recoil-velocity/README.md

 - 10 rounds fired with preloaded bipod technique
 - 10 rounds fired with free-recoil technique

-Note: The Pressure Trace II system failed to record the first sighter/fouler shot.
-To compensate for the discrepency, I archived this shot on the MagnetoSpeed chronograph to keep it separate from the remaining captured data.
+Note: The [Pressure Trace II](https://www.shootingsoftware.com/pressure.htm) system failed to record the first sighter/fouler shot.
+To compensate for the discrepency, I archived this shot on the [MagnetoSpeed chronograph](https://brownells.7eer.net/c/1284526/60594/1625?u=https%3A%2F%2Fwww.brownells.com%2Fshooting-accessories%2Frange-gear%2Fchronographs%2Fmagnetospeed-barrel-mounted-chronograph-prod55606.aspx) to keep it separate from the remaining captured data.

-_Affiliate links are used below to help support Ammolytics_

 ## Arduino-based acceleration sensor